people with improved access to health and social services in 2017

-Working with a range of public and private partners across the health continuum, Pact improves the health and well-being of poor, marginalized and vulnerable people worldwide, expanding families’ access to quality health care and essential social services.
+Working with a range of public and private partners across the health continuum, Pact improves the health and well-being of those who are challenged by poverty and marginalization worldwide, expanding families’ access to quality health care and essential social services.

 The need is staggering.
 In 2013, 6.3 million children died before their fifth birthday.
 Many of those deaths were preventable.
 As of 2012, an estimated 17.8 million children worldwide had lost one or both parents to AIDS, with millions more affected by HIV and AIDS.

 Pact’s programs bridge those gaps.

 Astede Moges, a mother of two in Ethiopia, was dying of AIDS and unable to care for her family.
 Today, she is on treatment and has a thriving business that allows her to provide for her children and save for the future.
 Because of the support from Pact and our partners, her 8-year-old daughter, Haimanot, is back in school and no longer has to care for her mother and brother.